 DO NOT USE unauthorized materials, such textbooks, or lecture notes.
 Students found guilty of academic dishonesty will receive an "F" Grade in the course and could be subjected to further punishment deemed necessary by the college authorities.
 YOU ARE REMINDED TO SAVE EACH INDIVIDUAL ANSWER BEFORE YOU PROCEED

-No Make-ups for missed quizzes or exam, except with excused absence (death in the family, religious holiday, being hospitalized, or Blackboard Learn being unavailable).
+No Make-ups for missed quizzes or exam, except with excused absence (death in the family or hospitalized).

 Grading System: